According to new research, climate change may have caused rainforest trees to die more quickly starting in the 1980s.

 Intact tropical rainforests are major stores of carbon and until now have been ‘carbon sinks’, acting as moderate brakes on the rate of climate change by absorbing around 12% of human-caused carbon dioxide emissions.

-Examining the climate ranges of the tree species showing the highest death rates, the team suggests the main climate driver is the increased drying power of the atmosphere.
-As the atmosphere warms, it draws more moisture from plants, resulting in increased water stress in trees and ultimately increased risk of death.
+Examining the climate ranges of the tree species showing the highest death rates, the research team suggests the main climate driver is the increased drying power of the atmosphere.
+As the atmosphere warms, it draws more moisture from plants, resulting in increased water stress in trees.
+This ultimately increases the risk of death.

 When the researchers crunched the numbers, it further showed the loss of biomass from this mortality increase over the past decades has not been offset by biomass gains from tree growth and recruitment of new trees.
 This implies the mortality increase has translated into a net decrease in the potential of these forests to offset carbon emissions.

-The research team included colleagues from Oxford University, James Cook University (Australia), and other institutions (UK, France, USA, Peru).
+The research group included colleagues from Oxford University, James Cook University (Australia), and other institutions (UK, France, USA, Peru).